Wings of Witness

 April-May 1999

-In Atlanta, the WINGS contained one and a half million tabs, representing the number of children who were tragically murdered during the Holocaust.
-The full photo exhibit with Schrier's earlier works also accompanied the 36 foot butterfly, that filled the main museum gallery, and was assembled with Schrier by area youth (see photos on Home Page).
-Through the opening week,which coordinated with Yom HaShoah, hundreds of area students came to build feathers with Schrier, assisted by the knowledgeable and skilled museum staff and docents.
+In Atlanta, at the The Bremen, WINGS contained one and a half million tabs, representing the number of children who were tragically murdered during the Holocaust.
+A photo exhibit and Schrier's related works accompanied the 36 foot butterfly in the main museum gallery.
+Through the opening week, which coordinated with Yom HaShoah, hundreds of area students came to build feathers with Schrier, assisted by the knowledgeable and skilled museum staff and docents.

 In Atlanta the butterfly contained one and a half million tabs, reflecting,